eltonlaw/machine-learning-models/VGG/README.md

 ![](https://github.com/eltonlaw/machine-learning-models/blob/master/VGG/images/data_preprocessing_3.png?raw=true)

 Perfect.
 The labels correspond correctly and everything else looks fine.
 We can move on to the machine learning now.

+#### Data Preprocessing

+Data preprocessing consists of just a standardization step.

+> "The only pre- processing we do is subtracting the mean RGB value, computed on the training set, from each pixel."

 ### References